NIT, Durgapur launches fundraising campaign to help poor students

 “We would also welcome CSR funds, and not to mention, any small or big donation would also be highly appreciated,” the statement said.

 Those alumni members “who are in the telecom service sectors” were urged “to help out students who are struggling with poor connectivity at home,” it added.
-(AGENCIES)
+(PTI)